MSUSEL/Pique-Lite/docs/user-guide/index.md

 Welcome to the **PIQUE User Guide**!

 This section walks you through how to use PIQUE, from uploading input files to understanding software quality metrics.

+## What are Projects and Versions?
+In PIQUE, a project represents a software system or repository being analyzed.
+Each project consists of multiple versions, which are snapshots of the software at different points in time.
+This allows you to track changes in quality, compare versions, and observe trends over time.

-### What's in this guide?
+## What's in this guide?

 - **[Input Schema](input-schema/input-schema.md):** Learn about the required JSON format and how to prepare your data for analysis
 - **[File Upload](input-schema/file-upload.md):** Instructions for uploading files